 Never leave any multiple choice questions blank

 My friend who went through a isee test prep Santa Monica course said that this was the first thing he was taught.
 This should be common sense for most people.
 Regardless of whether you can eliminate any answer decisions.
 The College Board lets us know that an individual who leaves the whole test clear and an individual who aimlessly surmises on every inquiry will, by and large, get the same score.
-According to Vault Prep, a Los Angeles SAT prep company, an individual who leaves spaces runs the danger of erroneously rising in whatever remains of the answers (e.g. understudy leaves address 12 clear, and coincidentally fills in the response for inquiry 13 in the rises for area 12, et cetera).
+An individual who leaves spaces runs the danger of erroneously rising in whatever remains of the answers (e.g. understudy leaves address 12 clear, and coincidentally fills in the response for inquiry 13 in the rises for area 12, et cetera).